otto-torino/django-baton/README.md

 Like __MAIN__ and __CONTENTS__ in the screenshot, it represents a menu section.
 You should set a label and optionally an apps or perms key, used for visualization purposes.

-If the title voice should act as a section title for a group of apps, youd want to specify these apps, because if the user can't operate over them, then the voice is not shown.
+If the title voice should act as a section title for a group of apps, you'd want to specify these apps, because if the user can't operate over them, then the voice is not shown.
 At the same time you can define some perms (OR condition), something like:

     { 'type': 'title', 'label': 'main', 'perms': ('auth.add_user', ) },